Ainu language: Official recognition

 The Japanese government made a decision to recognize Ainu as an indigenous language in June 2008.
-The Japanese government approved and passed a bill officially recognising the indigeneity of the Ainu people in 2019.
+The Japanese government approved and passed a bill officially recognising the Ainu as an indigenous people in 2019.

 On 12 July 2020, the Japanese government opened the National Ainu Museum in Shiraoi, Hokkaido.
-It forms one of three institutions named Upopoy (which means 'singing in a large group' in the Ainu language) alongside the National Ainu Park and a memorial site on high ground on the east side of Lake Poroto (ポロト湖) where Ainu services are held.
+It forms one of three institutions named Upopoy (lit. 'singing in a large group' in Ainu), alongside the National Ainu Park and a memorial site on high ground on the east side of Lake Poroto (ポロト湖) where Ainu services are held.
 Its director, Masahiro Nomoto, says that "One of our main objectives is to preserve and revive the language, as this is one of the most threatened elements of Ainu culture".

 Announcements on some bus routes in Hokkaido can since be heard in Ainu, efforts are being undertaken to archive Ainu speech recordings by the Agency for Cultural Affairs, and there is a popular educational YouTube channel which teaches conversational Ainu.

 While these measures have been praised for taking steps to protect the Ainu language and culture, the museum and related government efforts have been criticised for failing to acknowledge the history of Japanese discrimination against the Ainu people, and for the government's refusal to apologise for past misdeeds against the Ainu.

 Phonology

-Ainu syllables are (C)V(C); they have an obligatory vowel, and an optional syllable onset and coda consisting of one consonant.
+Ainu syllables are (C)V(C); (Note: Consonant - Vowel - Consonant, where components in parentheses are optional (e.g., can be absent).
+For a detailed explanation see the example at the end of Syllable.) they have an obligatory vowel, and an optional syllable onset and coda consisting of one consonant.
 There are few consonant clusters.